singhaxn/ntopng-grafana/README.md

 [ntopng](https://www.ntop.org/guides/ntopng/what_is_ntopng.html) provides some transparency into the goings-on in your network.
 However, the available data is limited to active flows.
 Access to historical data is paywalled.

-ntopng does support exporting timeseries data to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/), in essence, making it possible to view historical data through a graphing tool such as [Grafana](https://grafana.com/).
+ntopng does support exporting timeseries data to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/), in essence, making it possible to view historical data through a visualization tool such as [Grafana](https://grafana.com/).

 ## Grafana Dashboard
 The dashboard definition, by itself, located at `grafana-dashboard/ntopng - Long Term - xxxxxxxxxxxxx.json` in this repository, should be usable on pretty much any hardware/software combination as long as you can get the ntopng - influxdb pipeline running.